 The last thing I remember was a bus coming at me full speed.
 I am now in a hospital in a full body cast.
 The bus must have caused my injuries.

 Ten minutes after walking into the auditorium, I began to feel sick to my stomach.
 There must have been something in the air in that building that caused my nausea.

-You could strengthen the sickness argument by saying: the auditorium was later closed due to a gas leak, which resolves the assumption that something was in the air.
+Strengthen: You could strengthen the second argument above by saying: the auditorium was later closed because of a gas leak, which supports the assumption that something was in the air.

 The stock market declined shortly after the election of the president, thus indicating the lack of confidence the business community has in the new administration.

-The second example is typical of modern news reporting.
+This is typical of modern news reporting.
 The only evidence offered in this argument to support the claim that the decline in the stock market was caused by the election of the president is the fact that the election preceded the decline.
 Another factor could have been a collapse of a bank in Asia that had no relation to the election.
-The underlying assumption assumes that there are no other factors at work that could be the real cause.
+The underlying assumption is that there are no other factors at work that could be the real cause.

 Over the past three years, the crime rate in the city has steadily declined.
 Four years ago, a new mayor took office on a third party ticket whose platform included a tougher stance on crime and improved funding for after-school and other youth programs.
 Without this mayor’s leadership, it is certain that this positive change in the crime rate would never have occurred.